applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 Example of receiving props:
 1. `ZLScreenModel` is passed as `reactProps[uibuilder_screen_model]`
-2. If we have DS we wil pass dictionary of the data source. with key `reactProps[data_source_model]`
+2. If we have DS we wil pass dictionary of the data source with key `reactProps[data_source_model]`
-3. To support back compatiblity we will pass flat map of `ZLScreenModel` dictionary to give ability to retrieve keys without additional migration.
-This is temp solution until plguins will be updated properly and use `ZLScreenModel` dictionary to retive data
+3. For backward compatibility reasons, we will flat map of `ZLScreenModel` dictionary to give ability to retrieve keys without additional migration.
+Note This is a temporary solution and plugin should be migrated to use `ZLScreenModel`.
 At the end you will get something like this
 ```
         {